 There was a time when silver plunged down the limit each day for about a month, wiping out even the Hunt brothers who, it was said, were intent on cornering the silver market.

 During my career as a Naval pilot I was an advanced flight instructor for three years.
-Later, I did the same thing at my airline training new captains transitioning into jetliners .
+Later I did the same thing at my airline training new pilots transitioning into jetliners .
 That's probably one of the reasons I enjoy watching my Forex students become successful.

 Like all airline pilots, forced to retire at age sixty by FAA rules, (later changed to 65, but not retroactive), we decided to move to the Pacific Northwest, not only for a change of scenery, but to avoid the early morning trading hours dictated by the time zones.